-$0.01 EPS Expected for Guidewire Software, Inc. (NYSE:GWRE) This Quarter

-Wall Street brokerages forecast that Guidewire Software, Inc. (NYSE:GWRE) will announce earnings of ($0.01) per share for the current fiscal quarter, according to Zacks.
-Four analysts have provided estimates for Guidewire Software’s earnings, with the lowest EPS estimate coming in at ($0.03) and the highest estimate coming in at $0.01.
-Guidewire Software posted earnings per share of $0.21 in the same quarter last year, which indicates a negative year-over-year growth rate of 104.8%.
-The business is expected to issue its next earnings results on Wednesday, March 3rd.
+Equities analysts expect that Guidewire Software, Inc. (NYSE:GWRE) will announce earnings per share (EPS) of ($0.01) for the current quarter, Zacks reports.
+Four analysts have issued estimates for Guidewire Software’s earnings, with the lowest EPS estimate coming in at ($0.03) and the highest estimate coming in at $0.01.
+Guidewire Software reported earnings per share of $0.21 in the same quarter last year, which would suggest a negative year-over-year growth rate of 104.8%.
+The business is expected to issue its next earnings report on Wednesday, March 3rd.

-According to Zacks, analysts expect that Guidewire Software will report full year earnings of $0.24 per share for the current year, with EPS estimates ranging from $0.20 to $0.42.
-For the next financial year, analysts expect that the company will report earnings of $0.31 per share, with EPS estimates ranging from $0.15 to $0.53.
-Zacks Investment Research’s earnings per share calculations are a mean average based on a survey of research analysts that follow Guidewire Software.
+On average, analysts expect that Guidewire Software will report full year earnings of $0.24 per share for the current fiscal year, with EPS estimates ranging from $0.20 to $0.42.
+For the next year, analysts forecast that the company will post earnings of $0.31 per share, with EPS estimates ranging from $0.15 to $0.53.
+Zacks’ EPS averages are an average based on a survey of analysts that cover Guidewire Software.

-Guidewire Software (NYSE:GWRE) last posted its quarterly earnings results on Monday, December 7th.
-The technology company reported $0.17 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of ($0.05) by $0.22.
-The company had revenue of $169.80 million for the quarter, compared to the consensus estimate of $164.60 million.
+Guidewire Software (NYSE:GWRE) last issued its quarterly earnings data on Monday, December 7th.
+The technology company reported $0.17 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.05) by $0.22.
+The company had revenue of $169.80 million for the quarter, compared to analyst estimates of $164.60 million.
 Guidewire Software had a negative net margin of 4.29% and a positive return on equity of 0.81%.
-The company’s revenue for the quarter was up 8.2% on a year-over-year basis.
-During the same period last year, the firm posted $0.13 EPS.
+The company’s revenue was up 8.2% on a year-over-year basis.
+During the same period in the prior year, the firm earned $0.13 earnings per share.

-In other news, insider James Winston King sold 1,481 shares of Guidewire Software stock in a transaction that occurred on Thursday, December 17th.
-The shares were sold at an average price of $125.10, for a total value of $185,273.10.
-Following the transaction, the insider now directly owns 7,138 shares of the company’s stock, valued at $892,963.80.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Also, CEO Michael George Rosenbaum sold 4,577 shares of Guidewire Software stock in a transaction that occurred on Thursday, December 17th.
-The stock was sold at an average price of $125.10, for a total transaction of $572,582.70.
-Following the completion of the transaction, the chief executive officer now directly owns 24,829 shares in the company, valued at $3,106,107.90.
+In other Guidewire Software news, Director Marcus Ryu sold 14,708 shares of the company’s stock in a transaction that occurred on Monday, October 19th.
+The shares were sold at an average price of $104.81, for a total value of $1,541,545.48.
+Following the completion of the transaction, the director now directly owns 32,705 shares in the company, valued at approximately $3,427,811.05.
+The sale was disclosed in a filing with the SEC, which is available at this hyperlink.
+Also, CFO Jeffrey Elliott Cooper sold 1,172 shares of the firm’s stock in a transaction on Thursday, December 17th.
+The shares were sold at an average price of $125.10, for a total transaction of $146,617.20.
+Following the transaction, the chief financial officer now directly owns 4,408 shares of the company’s stock, valued at approximately $551,440.80.
 The disclosure for this sale can be found here.
-Insiders sold a total of 27,222 shares of company stock worth $3,107,047 in the last ninety days.
-Corporate insiders own 0.12% of the company’s stock.
+In the last ninety days, insiders sold 27,222 shares of company stock valued at $3,107,047.
+Insiders own 0.12% of the company’s stock.

-Several institutional investors have recently added to or reduced their stakes in the company.
-Strs Ohio boosted its holdings in shares of Guidewire Software by 7.3% in the 3rd quarter.
-Strs Ohio now owns 11,765 shares of the technology company’s stock valued at $1,226,000 after buying an additional 796 shares during the last quarter.
-Virtu Financial LLC purchased a new position in Guidewire Software in the third quarter worth $382,000.
-Brinker Capital Investments LLC purchased a new position in shares of Guidewire Software during the 3rd quarter valued at $3,559,000.
-Schonfeld Strategic Advisors LLC purchased a new position in shares of Guidewire Software during the 3rd quarter valued at $280,000.
-Finally, Public Employees Retirement System of Ohio lifted its position in shares of Guidewire Software by 3.4% during the 3rd quarter.
-Public Employees Retirement System of Ohio now owns 32,052 shares of the technology company’s stock valued at $3,342,000 after buying an additional 1,056 shares during the last quarter.
-89.97% of the stock is currently owned by institutional investors and hedge funds.
+A number of institutional investors and hedge funds have recently made changes to their positions in GWRE.
+Parallel Advisors LLC grew its position in shares of Guidewire Software by 5.2% in the 3rd quarter.
+Parallel Advisors LLC now owns 2,100 shares of the technology company’s stock valued at $219,000 after buying an additional 104 shares during the last quarter.
+Rockefeller Capital Management L.P. lifted its stake in shares of Guidewire Software by 1.3% in the second quarter.
+Rockefeller Capital Management L.P. now owns 8,270 shares of the technology company’s stock worth $917,000 after acquiring an additional 109 shares during the period.
+Comerica Bank boosted its holdings in Guidewire Software by 3.0% in the third quarter.
+Comerica Bank now owns 3,741 shares of the technology company’s stock valued at $381,000 after acquiring an additional 110 shares during the last quarter.
+FinTrust Capital Advisors LLC increased its position in Guidewire Software by 31.8% during the 3rd quarter.
+FinTrust Capital Advisors LLC now owns 572 shares of the technology company’s stock valued at $60,000 after purchasing an additional 138 shares during the period.
+Finally, Smith Salley & Associates raised its holdings in Guidewire Software by 3.9% during the 3rd quarter.
+Smith Salley & Associates now owns 3,880 shares of the technology company’s stock worth $405,000 after purchasing an additional 146 shares during the last quarter.
+89.97% of the stock is currently owned by hedge funds and other institutional investors.

 Guidewire Software Company Profile